Recursively-Constrained Partially Observable Markov Decision Processes: Constrained POMDPs

+The agent chooses actions according to a policy $\pi: \Delta(S) \to \Delta(A)$, which maps a belief $b$ to a probability distribution over actions. $\pi$ is called \emph{deterministic} if $\pi(b)$ is a unitary distribution for every $b \in \Delta(S)$.
 A policy is typically evaluated according to the expected rewards it accumulates over time.
 Let $R(b,a) = \mathbb{E}_{s \sim b}[R(s,a)]$ be the expected reward for the belief-action pair $(b,a)$.
 The \textit{expected discounted sum of rewards} that the agent receives under policy $\pi$ starting from belief $b_t$ is